IBM/aspera-cli/docs/README.md

 > `ascli` is run inside the container, so transfers are also executed inside the container and do not have access to host storage by default.

 You may also probably want that files downloaded in the container are directed to the host.
-For example, files transfered with `ascli` through folder `/xferfiles` (right hand side) would be available on host in `$HOME/xferdir`.
+For example, files transferred with `ascli` through folder `/xferfiles` (right hand side) would be available on host in `$HOME/xferdir`.
-In this case you need also to specify the shared transfer folder as a volume:
+In this case you also need to specify the shared transfer folder as a volume:

 ```shell
 --volume $HOME/xferdir:/xferfiles